Many mortgages for over 60s do not feature on the leading comparison sites.

 It’s important to note that later life mortgages, like lifetime and equity release mortgages, are different from standard residential mortgages and are designed to meet the specific financial needs of older homeowners.
 These products can be used for various purposes, such as supplementing retirement income, home improvements, or assisting family members.

-When considering later life lending products, it’s crucial to get advice from a specialist in this field, as these products are complex and need to be chosen based on individual circumstances and future financial goals.
+When considering later life lending products, it’s crucial to get advice from a specialist in this field.
+These products are complex and need to be chosen based on individual circumstances and future financial goals.

 When applying for mortgages for 60 plus will the lender look at my wife’s income as well as my own?